Seven Ways The Church Can Shine In The Community

 4. Model Generosity and Hospitality as a Church

-5. Act Justly, Love Mercy and Walk Humbly
+5. Act Justly, Love Mercy, and Walk Humbly

 6. Develop a Culture of Being a Light

-Develop a common vision and language about being “a light” in the community.
+Develop a shared vision and language about being “a light” in the community.
 Remind people to invite others.
-Encourage people to use their gifts and not to “hide them under a bushel”.
+Encourage people to use their gifts and not to “hide them under a bushel.”
 Build up and highlight those places where the church is at work.
 Celebrate what is already happening.
 Keep it in front of your people – your church is here, in this area, for however many years, with one goal – to live out the mission of Jesus.

 7. Invite Your People Into Mission

 Pray for God to be at work in your church and your people.
 Pray for His light to shine over the darkness.
-Then take risks to be that light in the dark places, the highways and byways to share God’s love.
+Then, take risks to be that light in the dark places, the highways, and byways, to share God’s love.
 Re-read Isaiah 60 – and may the blessing of God’s light shine on you and your ministry today!

 OTHER POSTS…

-12 Steps to Raising up Volunteers
+12 Steps to Raising Up Volunteers

 Seven Basics of Worship Leading